jupyterlab/jupyterlab/docs/source/user/rtc.rst

 A nice improvement from Real Time Collaboration (RTC) is that you don't need to worry about saving a document anymore.
-It is automatically taken care of: each change made by any user to a document is saved after one second.
+It is automatically taken care of: each change made by any user to a document is saved after one second by default.
 You can see it with the dirty indicator being set after a change, and cleared after saving.
 This even works if the file is modified outside of JupyterLab's editor, for instance in the back-end with a third-party editor or after changing branch in a version control system such as ``git``.
 In this case, the file is